FintechBanking 101

 Basics of Fintech

 Financial technology, commonly termed fintech, is the convergence of traditional finance, like banking, with forward-thinking technology.
+This intersection has given rise to various fintech products and solutions designed to improve and automate the delivery and use of financial services.

 1. There’s the technology underpinning the financial services industry, such as cloud-based ledgering and APIs.